HomeTriviaAnimalsGreater Sage-Grouse

 ✗ FALSE

-Their top flight speed is around 30-40 mph.
-They are strong but burst flyers, not speed champions like some other upland birds.
+Greater Sage-Grouse top flight speed is around 50 mph (80 km/h), not over 60 mph.
+They are strong flyers but not among the fastest game birds.

 More in Animals